timm/misc/gawk/rulr/rulr.md

   z = (x - self.mu) / self.sigma
   return z >= 0 and fun(z) or 1 - fun(-z) end
 ```

-For that to work, when we define numeric columns, recognize which of those
-are goals that we want to either minimize or maximze.

 ## things